 Adverse events with respect to NMAC, its affiliates or a third-party provider to whom NMAC outsources its activities may result in servicing disruptions or reduce the market value of your notes.
 NMAC currently outsources some of its activities as servicer to third-party providers.
 In the event of a termination and replacement of NMAC as the servicer, or if any of the third-party providers cannot perform its activities, there may be some disruption of the collection activity with respect to delinquent receivables and therefore delinquencies and credit losses could increase.
 NMAC will be required to repurchase certain receivables that do not comply with representations and warranties made by NMAC, and in its capacity as servicer, NMAC will be required to repurchase receivables if it breaches specific servicing obligations with respect to those receivables.
 If NMAC were to become unable to repurchase any of those receivables and make the related payment to the issuing entity, investors could suffer losses.
 In addition, adverse corporate developments with respect to servicers of asset-backed securities or their affiliates have in some cases also resulted in a reduction in the market value of the related asset-backed securities.
-For example, NMAC is an indirect wholly-owned subsidiary of Nissan Motor Co., Ltd. Although Nissan Motor Co., Ltd. is not guaranteeing the obligations of the issuing entity for any series of notes, if Nissan Motor Co., Ltd. ceased to manufacture vehicles or support the sale of vehicles or if Nissan Motor Co., Ltd. faced financial or operational difficulties, those events may reduce the market value of Nissan or Infiniti vehicles.
+For example, NMAC is an indirect wholly-owned subsidiary of Nissan Motor Co., Ltd. ("NML").
+Although NML is not guaranteeing the obligations of the issuing entity, if NML ceased to manufacture vehicles or support the sale of vehicles or if NML faced financial, reputational, regulatory or operational difficulties, such as, for example, the recent removal of the Chairman of the Board of Directors of NML for misconduct, those events may reduce the market value of Nissan or Infiniti vehicles or the related asset-backed securities.
 Any reduction in the market value of Nissan and Infiniti vehicles may result in lower values realized through any foreclosure proceedings held with respect to those vehicles or self-help repossessions and dispositions and as a result, reduce amounts available to pay the notes.